rdnp/pre-flight/de.rdnp.preflight.architecture/doc/architecture.md

 * The software must be shippable in a first version by end of 2019, this restricts the project capacity to 12 person days
 * All tools included must be non-commercial and non-GPL
-* All software deliverables produced by the project must be deployable on a web application server (e.g. Apache Tomcat)
+* All tools produced by the project must be accessible through a web browser with no installation required by the end users

 ## 3. System Context